Deep Reinforcement Learning for Real-Time Ground Delay Program Revision and Corresponding Flight Delay Assignments: Conclusions

 Using 2019 data from Newark Liberty International Airport (EWR), we aimed to predict the airport's program rate across multiple time intervals.
 However, the models failed to learn or improve, likely due to the oversimplified assumptions in the RL environment setup that failed to reflect the complexity of actual airport operations.

 The limitations of our study are multi-fold and provide several avenues for future research: \begin{itemize} \item[(1)] Comprehensiveness of GDP Modeling: Our current models are limited to optimizing the program rate set two hours ahead of operation.
 They do not account for other critical GDP parameters such as scope and duration, nor do they consider airline operational strategies like flight cancellations and substitutions during GDP implementations.
 Future iterations of the model should aim to incorporate these aspects into the RL framework to provide a more holistic approach to traffic flow management. \item[(2)] Inclusion of Weather Data: One significant oversight was the exclusion of forecast and enroute weather data in our models.
 These elements are crucial as they significantly influence GDP decisions and effectiveness.
-Integrating comprehensive weather forecasting into the simulation environment could greatly enhance the predictive accuracy and operational relevance of the models. \item[(3)] Sensitivity Analysis: To better understand the influence of various operational parameters, future studies could modify the values assigned to different types of delays and congestion penalties.
-A systematic sensitivity analysis could help identify which factors most significantly affect GDP performance and could lead to more targeted improvements in model design. \item[(4)] Uncertainty Handling: The next phase of model development should also focus on better handling of uncertainties associated with various stages of flight operations, such as gate departure times and taxi durations.
-Incorporating these uncertainties into the environmental inputs is essential for developing a more robust and reliable model that can effectively simulate and manage real-world conditions. \end{itemize}

-In conclusion, while our initial models provide a foundation for using RL in air traffic management, significant enhancements are required to fully harness their potential.
-By addressing the outlined limitations and incorporating more comprehensive data and sophisticated modeling techniques, future research can advance the state of the art in managing airport ground delays and overall air traffic efficiency.
+Integrating comprehensive weather forecasting into the simulation environment could greatly enhance the predictive accuracy and operational relevance of the models. \end{itemize}